 If your budget is limited, that’s okay.
 You can still find a quality mattress for around $500 if you shop carefully.
-Shopping online offers the chance to get a higher quality mattress for far less money than you would spend for a similar product in a mattress store, furniture gallery, or department store.
+Shopping online offers the chance to get a higher quality mattress for far less money than you would spend in a mattress store, furniture gallery, or department store.

 Selecting a mattress is subjective, so your personal preferences are key.
 If you’re a side sleeper, you’ll usually have more adaptability to a bed.
 Stomach and back sleepers must be more particular.
 If you’re a hot sleeper, you’ll need to be mindful of the choice of materials.

-Some materials are more durable than others and knowing this can help you assess the potential longevity of a bed.
+Some materials are more durable than others, and knowing this can help you assess the potential longevity of a bed.
 A lower-cost mattress may have a shorter lifespan, but in most cases, you can still expect it to last at least 6 years.

-The lower quality the materials, the less durable the mattress will be.
-Be sure to read the materials and mattress types section below to learn more about what to expect for performance from each type of bed and material and how it relates to mattress longevity.
+The lower the quality of the materials, the less durable the mattress will be.
+Be sure to read the materials and mattress types sections below to learn more about what to expect for performance from each type of bed and how it relates to mattress longevity.

-Foam quality is affected by the type and density of the foam, and innerspring quality is about the coil material and design.
+Foam quality is affected by the type and density of the foam, and innerspring quality is affected by the coil material and design.
 Latex is a luxury material and rare in this price range.
 For $500, you can get quality materials and construction if you shop carefully and from an informed perspective.

 Comfort and Support

 Even with a $500 budget, you can find a mattress that offers both comfort and support.
 Remember that comfort and support are different.
-Comfort is how a bed feels to you while support is how the bed holds up your body and aligns your spine as you sleep.
-Firmness is rated on a scale of 1-10 with lower numbers representing softer, plusher beds but you might find comfort anywhere on this scale.
+Comfort is how a bed feels to you; support is how the bed holds up your body and aligns your spine as you sleep.

-The top part of a mattress is the comfort layer that you sink into initially.
-Under that is the support layer that aligns your spine.
-These two layers together determine how comfortable the bed feels to you.
-Everyone has unique preferences in what they find restful.
+The top part of a mattress is the comfort layer.
+Under that is the support core.
+These two layers together determine how comfortable the bed feels to you and how well it maintains the proper alignment of your spine.

 Some features of a mattress will drive up the price.
-When looking at best beds under $500, it’s important to know that your access to specialization and other upgrades may be limited.
-If you’re looking for an organic mattress made with all-natural materials, you might need to spend a bit more.
+When looking at the best beds under $500, it’s important to know that your access to specialization and other upgrades may be limited.
+If you’re looking for an organic mattress made with all-natural materials, for example, you might need to spend more.

-Although mattress warranties vary, these don’t guarantee that your bed will last as many years as the guarantee.
-Plus, warranties are more about mistakes in craftsmanship or materials, and a warranty may not cover a bed that wears out before the warranty expires.
+Although mattress warranties vary, these don’t guarantee that your bed will last as many years as the duration of the warranty.
+Warranties are more about mistakes in craftsmanship or materials, and a warranty may not cover a bed that simply wears out after frequent use.